nisaacdz/blockchain/README.md

 # Rust Blockchain Implementation

-This is a simple, lightweight blockchain implementation written in Rust that abstracts all the complexities associated with implementing and manipulating blockchain so that you will only focus on your program logic.
+This is a simple, lightweight blockchain implementation written in Rust that abstracts all the complexities associated with implementing and manipulating blockchain so that you only have to focus on your program logic.

 ## Features